Faculty

 Kayo Matsushita

 Kayo Matsushita is a Professor in the College of Intercultural Communication and the Graduate School of Intercultural Communication.
 Based on her experiences as a conference interpreter and journalist, her research addresses the issues surrounding translation and interpreting in the media.
-She serves as the Head of the Kanto Chapter of The Japan Association for Interpreting and Translation Studies (JAITS).
+In recent years, her area of interest has also expanded to the impact of technology on interpreting/interpreters, especially in remote settings.
+She has served as a Board Member (2018-2022) and Head of the Kanto Chapter (2020-2022) of The Japan Association for Interpreting and Translation Studies (JAITS).
 She obtained her M.S. from the Graduate School of Journalism at Columbia University and her Ph.D. from the Graduate School of Intercultural Communication at Rikkyo University.
-She is the author of When News Travels East: Translation Practices by Japanese Newspapers (Leuven University Press, 2019) and contributed a chapter to Journalism and Translation in the Era of Convergence (John Benjamins, 2019).
-For more publications, click here.
+She is the author of When News Travels East: Translation Practices by Japanese Newspapers (Leuven University Press, 2019) and contributed a chapter to edited volumes such as Translating Crises (Bloomsbury, 2022) and Journalism and Translation in the Era of Convergence (John Benjamins, 2019).
+For more publications, click here. *Will be on sabbatical leave until September 2024.

 Masaru Yamada

 Masaru Yamada is a Professor in the College of Intercultural Communication and the Graduate School of Intercultural Communication.
-Drawing on insights from his experiences as a linguist/project manager in the translation industry, his current research explores translation processes, translation technologies (including CAT, MT, and PE), and TILT (Translation in Language Teaching).
-He serves as a board member of the Asia-Pacific Association for Machine Translation (AAMT), and is also a member of the Editorial Board of The Interpreter and Translator Trainer.
-He is a co-author of Jido Hon'yaku Taizen (English Hacker's Handbook).
+Drawing on insights from his experience as a linguist and project manager in the translation industry, his current research explores translation processes and technologies, including Computer-Assisted Translation (CAT), Machine Translation (MT), Post-Editing (PE), and Large Language Models (LLM), as well as Machine Translation in Language Teaching (mTILT).
+His publications include Jido Hon'yaku Taizen (English Hacker's Handbook), Metalanguages for Dissecting Translation Processes*, and ChatGPT Hon'yaku Jutsu (ChatGPT Translation Skills).
 For more publications, click here.

 Part-Time Lecturers